habishua/Employment_Rate_Canada/README.md

 The company has significant stock data from June 29, 2010, to February 12, 2025.
 The goal of this project is to explore key market behaviors and generate data-driven recommendations to assist financial analysts and traders in making informed investment decisions.

 **Insights and recommendations are provided on the following key metrics:**
-- **Closing Price Trend** : The adjusted closing price of Tesla’s stock at the end of each trading day.
+- **Closing Price Trend:** The adjusted closing price of Tesla’s stock at the end of each trading day.
-- **Trading Volume Analysis** : The total number of shares traded on a given day.
+- **Trading Volume Analysis:** The total number of shares traded on a given day.
-- **Daily Return Performance** : The percentage change between the stock’s opening and closing price on the same trading day.
+- **Daily Return Performance:** The percentage change between the stock’s opening and closing price on the same trading day.

 ## Insights Summary